hah23255/ai-prompt-dev-tools-01/project_journal/Implementation_Plan_Checklist.md

 - Refer to /project_journal/implementation_plan.md for more details of the section you are working on
 - Alway Update Memory Bank at the completion of each Step
 - Always tick off each tick box as you complete and add [date][time] to the end of the line of the task
-- if something is ticked in a task step check box skip that step
+- If something is ticked in a task step check box skip that step
+- MArk the task complete when compted with a tick and 100%

 ─────────────────────────────
+ 1. Set Up Project Structure (100% complete) - 2025-05-03 9:26PM
+ [x] Create directories for src, ui, config, memory-bank, and tests.
+ [x] Initialize the Git repository.
+ [x] Create a README.md file with project description.
+ [x] Create a .gitignore file to exclude node_modules/ and venv/.
+ [x] Commit initial setup with message: "Initial project setup".

 1. Set Up Project Structure (0% complete)
 [ ] Create directories for src, ui, config, memory-bank, and tests.